martenframework/marten/docs/docs/models-and-databases/introduction.md

 article.content = "Learn how to build web apps with Marten!"
 ```

 A model instance that was initialized like in the previous example will not be persisted to the database automatically.
-In this situation it is possible to ensure that the corresponding record is created in the database by using the `#save` method (`article.save`).
+In this situation, it is possible to ensure that the corresponding record is created in the database by using the `#save` method (`article.save`).

 Finally it should be noted that both `#create` and `#new` support an optional block that will receive the initialized model record.
 This allows to initialize attributes or to call additional methods on the record being initialized: